Risk Analysis and Mineral Resource Classification | Training course

 Objectives

-- Learn how to process the simulation results for a comprehensive analysis of the uncertainties on the grades and geological facies.
+• Learn how to process the simulation results to analyze the uncertainties in the grades and geological facies comprehensively.

 Key Features

-- Half of the course is devoted to methodological presentations, the second half to practical exercises on real-life cases to deepen the understanding of concepts.
+• Half of the course is devoted to methodological presentations, and the second half to practical exercises on real-life cases to deepen understanding of concepts.
 The focus is on illustrations and practical contributions of the covered concepts.

 Who should attend

-This course is aimed at geologists, engineers and others seeking a sound theoretical and practical knowledge of conditional simulations for mining applications.
+This course is aimed at geologists, engineers, and others seeking sound theoretical and practical knowledge of conditional simulations for mining applications.

 Course content